 The second dining option at Alta is Alf’s at the base of the Sugarloaf lift.
 This spot is also more child-friendly due to the food and its location on the easier/intermediate side of the mountain.

 The third cafeteria is called Watson’s Shelter and is located halfway down the front side of the mountain along the Collins lift.
 Here you can feast a 100% grass-fed, Utah raised burger and sip on local Uinta microbrew.
 Watson’s also has a coffee shop on the first floor with a small number of snacks and hot drinks.

 If you want to go all out, make sure to check out Collin’s Grill which is a fine dining establishment on the third floor above the cafeteria at Watson’s.
-This is a”take off your boots and put on slippers” kind of joint, where you can enjoy dishes such as roasted duck breast and wild salmon along with a fine bottle of wine.
 They also mix up delicious cocktails, and it’s the only place on the mountain outside of the hotels that serves wine and mixed drinks.
-While you don’t need a reservation, they are helpful…so give them a call and let them know when and the number of people (801-799-2297 ).
+While you don’t need a reservation, they are helpful…so give them a call and let them know when and the number of people (801-799-2297).
 Dishes run about $16-24 a plate.

 The Shallow Shaft

 Closed for 2020-2021 // If you want a swanky dinner outside of the lodges, the Shallow Shaft located right across from the Alta Lodge is a cozy spot with an innovative regional menu.
 They also recently won an award for the “Best Wine List in Salt Lake” by the City Weekly Paper.

 Alta Ski Area Terrain